you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.takeRight

 Creates a slice of array with n elements taken from the end.

+> [!IMPORTANT]
-:heavy_exclamation_mark: Native slice does not behave entirely the same as the `Lodash` method.
+> Native slice does not behave entirely the same as the `Lodash` method.
 See example below to understand why.

   ```js
   // Underscore/Lodash